ilent2/otslm/docs/Utils-Package.rst

 The sub-package contains several methods using these configurations.
 Some of the methods can be fairly unstable.
-The most robust methods, from our experience, are ``smichelson`` and ``step``, both are described bellow.
+The most robust methods, from our experience, are ``smichelson`` and ``step``, both are described below.
 For information on the other methods, see the file comments and ``examples/calibration.m``.

 .. contents::